Hostpug/WHMCS-Zoho-Books/README.md

 ## Usage guide

 ### Dashboard
 The Dashboard provides a high-level overview of your integration health.
-You can monitor your daily Zoho API limits, verify connection status, and review a quick summary of synced tax data (IGST, CGST, SGST).
+You can monitor your daily Zoho API limits, verify connection status, and review a quick summary of synced GST data (IGST, CGST, SGST).

 ### Bulk Migration
 To sync historical invoices that were generated before the module was installed: